White City Depot: History

-2000s rebuild of the depot
+2000s rebuild

 As part of the construction of the Westfield London shopping centre, the original depot along with the disused Wood Lane platforms and station building were demolished.
-A new depot was built in a slightly different location, located directly beneath the shopping centre - funded by Westfield.
+A new depot was built in a slightly different location, located directly beneath the shopping centre – funded by Westfield.
 The new depot opened in January 2007, with 16 stabling sidings, one more than previously.
-The White City depot is the closest depot to Central London of any tube line.
 Since the 1990s, all trains stabled at the depot are 1992 Stock.